dojo/routing/README.md

 const FooOutlet = Outlet(fooWidgets, 'foo');
 ```

+It is important to note that a widget registered against `MatchType.ERROR` will not be used if the outlet also has a widget registered for `MatchType.INDEX`

 #### Map Params

-When a widget is configured for an outlet it is possible to provide a callback function that is used to inject properties that will be available during the widgets render.
+When a widget is configured for an outlet it is possible to provide a callback function that is used to inject properties that will be available during render lifecycle of the widget.

 ```
 mapParams(type: MatchType, location: string, params: {[key: string]: any}, router: Router<any>)